 Since the arrival of Bob Bowman and his staff at Arizona State University, the program has been on the rise, both on the NCAA and international stages

-Everyone knows that in long course, there’s no hiding.
 If you’re technique is shaky, it is revealed on a much bigger scale than in the yards pool.
-So getting a jumpstart on it early in the long course season is never a bad thing
+Getting early work in the long course season is never a bad thing

 In the latest move to the Arizona State Sun Devils, Northwestern post-grad Gage Kohner has announced his decision to attend business…